Calibration of syndrome measurements in a single experiment: Mathematical background for our calibration procedure

 \section{Mathematical background for our calibration procedure}

-The goal of this appendix is to give a more formal treatment of syndrome measurements affected by Pauli noise.
-We begin by fixing notation and recalling some relevant mathematical notions.
+The goal of this appendix is to give a rigorous treatment of syndrome measurements affected by Pauli noise at a conceptually appropriate level of generality.
+We begin by setting up notation and recalling some relevant mathematical notions.
+While the presentation is certainly influenced by elementary representation theory, no knowledge of it is required to follow the statements.